steinbergmedia/halion-script-api/src/HALion-Script/pages/_setOutputBus-Description.md

 Function to assign the output of a zone or bus to the specified output bus.
 The sending zone or bus is determined by its [Element](./Element.md) object.
 The receiving output bus is specified by its [Bus](./Bus.md) object.
 Setting the output bus to ``nil`` enables the default signal routing for the zone or bus.

->Output busses that are higher up in the hierarchy of the **Program Tree** can be assigned freely.
+>&#10069; Output busses that are higher up in the hierarchy of the **Program Tree** can be assigned freely.
 If the sending bus and the receiving output bus have the same parent layer, the output bus must come later in the signal flow.

 **Available in:** Controller.